 The Shangri-La 2 weighs 22 ounces without additional guylines or stakes.
-This is moderately light, but since the shelter doesn't perform as well as others in winter our testers reach for slightly heavier models (like the SuperMid).
+This weight is moderately light, but since the shelter doesn't perform as well as others in winter, our testers reach for slightly heavier models (like the SuperMid).

-In order to be pitched properly for a serious storm we believe the shelter needs at least 50 feet of cord attached to its various tieouts.
-We recommend adding more line to the perimeter loops or replacing them with a higher quality and lighter line that doesn't absorb as much water.
+To be adequately pitched for a severe storm, we believe the shelter needs at least 50 feet of cord attached to its various tieouts.
+We recommend adding more line to the perimeter loops or replacing them with higher quality and lighter line that doesn't absorb as much water.
 It's hard to achieve a "perfect pitch" (when everything is perfectly tight with the same amount of stress on each area) with the Shangri-La.
-The combination of the shelter's large side walls that catch wind, B+ quality fabric and B+ quality construction lead us to prefer other shelters for unprotected use in winds around or over 30mph.
+The combination of the shelter's large side walls that catch the wind, B+ quality fabric, and B+ quality construction lead us to prefer other shelters for unprotected use in winds around or over 30mph.
 Here's a video of an older version Shangri-La 2 in 24-37mph winds.

-The webbing loops at the bottom of the six ground level perimeter points can make it hard to pitch the Shangri-La in uneven terrain.
-We've found that mids with linelocs on perimeter pounts are much easier to pitch properly because you can cinch the cord tight after staking.
-Linelocs also make it easier to deal with the unavoidably sagging of nylon in wet weather; instead of getting out of the tent just reach a hand out to adjust the lineloc.
+The webbing loops at the bottom of the six ground-level perimeter points can make it hard to pitch the Shangri-La in uneven terrain.
+We've found that mids with linelocs on perimeter points are much easier to properly pitch because you can cinch the cord tight after staking.
+Linelocs also make it easier to deal with the unavoidably sagging of nylon in wet weather; instead of getting out of the tent, just reach to adjust the lineloc.
 We believe the Shangri-La should come standard with linelocs on all ground level tieouts.
-Again, this is a relatively minor drawback when the Shangri-La is considered on the whole.
-You can easily add extra cord the points or sew on linelocs youself.
+Again, this is a relatively minor drawback when you consider the Shangri-La on the whole.
+You can easily add extra cord the points or sew on linelocs yourself.

 — Chris McNamara and Max Neale